anentropic/apigraph/docs/reference/openapi-extensions.rst

 The ``response.body`` and the operation's ``parameters`` both have a schema, so there is a *type-checking* that can be performed here to ensure that the type of the source value is compatible with that of the target parameter.
 In this example both are values have ``string`` type and it would type-check successfully.

+In Apigraph we would say this this link is *singular* rather than *multiple*.

 It's not clear whether OpenAPI mandates any specific behaviour from validators.
 We can imagine them either strictly type-checking based on the schemas or doing no type-checking at all - in that case a type mismatch could simply mean that the client is expected to coerce the extracted value to the type of the parameter before making a request.

-In Apigraph we take the type-checking approach and will expect the types to match strictly, with one exception where we make a semantic interpretation.
+In Apigraph we take the type-checking approach and will expect the types to match strictly, with the exception of "link multiplicity", where we make the semantic interpretation described below.

 Consider this example: